motion-333/motion2/README.md

   stretched to fill an adjoining rectangle.
 When focused, the folder locks into the square portion of the frame and tilts relative to the pointer position.
 Active titles now keep a constant overall width while individual letters stretch or shrink in response to hovering.
+When a folder is focused, it tilts around the X axis based on the cursor position relative to the window center and the title is resized using the `font-size` property to avoid pixelation.

 ## Usage